-S/Ns 30576, 30687, 30931, 30817 and 30599 are fitted with ENG FIRE "T" handles.
-All S/Ns except 30576, 30687, 30931, 30817 and 30599 are fitted with ENG FIRE and FIRE EXTING switch-lights three infrared detectors strategically mounted in the engine compartment, a smoke detector located in the cargo compartment and a fire handle mounted in the center instrument panel or ENG FIRE switch-lights located in front of each crew station (pilot and copilot).
+S/Ns 30687, 30817 and 30599 are fitted with ENG FIRE "T" handles.
+All S/Ns except 30687, 30817 and 30599 are fitted with ENG FIRE and FIRE EXTING switch-lights

+96.8.36.1 The fire detection system consists of 2 control amplifiers (one for the engine fire detectors and one for cargo smoke detector), mounted in the nose compartment, three infrared detectors strategically mounted in the engine compartment, a smoke detector located in the cargo compartment and a fire handle mounted in the center instrument panel or ENG FIRE switch-lights located in front of each crew station (pilot and copilot).
 The system utilizes infrared radiation as a principle of operation.
 Heat level or rate of heat level rise has no effect on the sensing method.
 The fire handle or ENG FIRE switch-light will illuminate when any one of the detectors sense the infrared radiation of a fire.
 Upon elimination of the fire the entire system automatically returns to its normal state and is again ready to detect.
-The control amplifier is designed with a fail-safe feature so that a shorted or open detector circuit will have no effect normal operation and will not cause illumination of the fire handle or the ENG FIRE switch-lights.
+The control amplifier is designed with a fail-safe feature so that a shorted or open detector circuit will have no effect on normal operation and will not cause illumination of the fire handle or the ENG FIRE switch-lights.